meisto/Coursera_Capstone/index.md

 ### <p align="center">The battle of neighborhoods</p>

 ## 1. Introduction
+This document represents the final assignment for the final course of the [IBM Data Science Projessional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science").
+In this series of courses we learned to understand and use various tools and techniques to find, process and learn from structured data.
+This final assignment is meant to test if we are now able to use these abilities to tackle real-world data science problems.

 The task for the final assignment was stated as follows:
 "Come up with an idea to leverage the Foursquare location data to explore or compare neighborhoods or cities of your joice or come up with a problem that you can use the the Foursquare location data to solve."

-The following sections are structured as follows:
+The sections of this document, with which I want to solve that task, are structured as follows:
+1. This introductary text.

-1. Description of the problem I want to tackle and a discussion of the backgroud.
+2. Description of the problem I want to tackle and a discussion of the background.
-2. A description and list of all the data sources I want to use and how it will enable me to solve the problem.
+3. A description and list of all the data sources I want to use and how it will enable me to solve the problem.
-3. Links to the code I wrote to solve the problem, given as Jupyther notebooks.
+5. Methodology
+6. Results.

 If you are a peer reviewer and read this to review the assignment for week 4, please start from [here](#jump_point_week_5).
 If you want to review the assignment for week 5, please start from [here](#jump_point_week_6).
 If you are not a peer reviewer, simply go on.